Smithay/smithay.github.io/content/smithay-v0.2.markdown

-The whole graphics backend has been deeply refactored by [@Drakulix](https://github.com/drakulix), especially the DRM-handling code and the GBM and EGL abstractions on top of it, which are now clearly seperated from one another.
+The whole graphics backend has been deeply refactored by [@Drakulix](https://github.com/drakulix), especially the DRM-handling code and the GBM and EGL abstractions on top of it, which are now clearly separated from one another.
 This improved the structure and clarity of the API, and paved the groundwork for future integration of new features, like atomic modesetting, EGLStreams, and vulkan support.

 #### Full core-protocol support